bashar-27/Reading-Note/Practice-In-The-Terminal.md

 tail: Display the last few lines of a file.

 Cheat Sheet:
-## A cheat sheet is a quick reference guide that summarizes the main points covered in a tutorial.
+<h4> A cheat sheet is a quick reference guide that summarizes the main points covered in a tutorial.
 It provides a handy overview of commands, syntax, and important concepts.
-In the context of this tutorial, a cheat sheet would serve as a reminder of the essential commands and techniques related to the command line, navigation, file manipulation, and other topics discussed.##
+In the context of this tutorial, a cheat sheet would serve as a reminder of the essential commands and techniques related to the command line, navigation, file manipulation, and other topics discussed.</h4>